-Europe operates, the roles and responsibilities of Board Directors in fulfilling their duties, and the rules governing Board meetings.
+Europe operates, the roles and responsibilities of Board Members in fulfilling their duties, and the rules governing Board meetings.
 It also clearly outlines the responsibilities of Members, Directors and senior team members.
-Source documents referred to are listed at the end of the Handbook and are available for reference upon request.
+Source documents referred to are listed at the end of the manual and are available for reference in the office.